 31. Create a movie trailer for a person in history.

-32. Kids think history is boring?
+32. Do the kids think history is boring?
 Try Horrible Histories.

 The book series will show the most “horrible” parts of history. (their main target is boys who don’t really like history)